Program Requirements

 4. Seminars

-All graduate students are expected to attend departmental seminars.
-PhD students are required to give at least one seminar on their thesis research during the course of their study.
-MSc students are encouraged to give a seminar in their second year of study.
+All graduate students are required to attend departmental seminars.
+MSc students are also required to give one seminar in their second year of study.
+PhD students are requried to give two seminars on their research.
+These are components of MNSC 5200.

 5. PhD Preliminary Exam